ClusterHQ/flocker/docs/architecture.rst

 Depending on the extent of the divergence this step may require manual intervention from an administrator.
 For sufficiently small divergences (amounting to only a handful of changes) the system may automatically resolve the divergence in favor of the newer version of the user filesystem.
 Any time this happens the losing version of the user filesystem will have its unique data saved.
-This may be referred to as ¨stashing¨.
+This may be referred to as “stashing”.

 Network Communication